ac1dmarv3l/orm_practice/README.md

 How to use the template for development:

-1. Clone the repository to your machine: `git clone https://github.com/ac1Dmarv3L/docker-php-nginx.git`
+1. Clone the repository to your machine: `git clone https://github.com/ac1Dmarv3L/docker-web-template.git`
-2. Go to the directory: `cd docker-php-nginx`
+2. Go to the directory: `cd docker-web-template`
 3. Build the images: `docker compose build`
 4. Start the containers: `docker compose up -d`